-Amtrak has three daily trains between the USA and Canada: the Adirondack and Maple Leaf on the East Coast and the Cascades on the West Coast.
+Three daily trains allow you to take Amtrak to Canada or the USA: the Adirondack and Maple Leaf on the East Coast and the Cascades on the West Coast.
 There is also talk of a Chicago to Toronto train.
-If you want to talk Amtrak to Canada, this article will give you the basics you need and links to the current border crossing information.
+If you want to learn about one of these trains, this article will give you the basics and links to the current border crossing information.

 Amtrak To Canada: the trains you can take